 Best pregnancy-safe shampoo for dry hair

-“Formulated with cold-pressed organic cupuacu butter sustainably sourced from the Amazon rainforest, this plant-based formula is rich in omega fatty acids and very moisturizing,” says Hadley King, MD, Board-Certified Dermatologist in NYC.
+“Formulated with cold-pressed organic cupuacu butter sustainably sourced from the Amazon rainforest, this plant-based formula is rich in omega fatty acids and very moisturizing,” says Dr. King.
 “This shampoo is safe and incredibly moisturizing to help repair damaged and dry hair.
 It’s plant-based and full of hydrating nutrients,” says Dr. Zubritsky.
+The formula works great for those who need a bit of hair TLC, especially if hair is curly or wavy.

 Best pregnancy-safe shampoo for irritated scalps